DHCP Server¶

-VyOS uses ISC DHCP server for both IPv4 and IPv6 address assignment.
+VyOS uses Kea DHCP server for both IPv4 and IPv6 address assignment.

 The network topology is declared by shared-network-name and the subnet declarations.
 The DHCP service can serve multiple shared networks, with each shared network having 1 or more subnets.
 Each subnet must be present on an interface.
 A range can be declared inside a subnet to define a pool of dynamic addresses.
 Multiple ranges can be defined and can contain holes.
 Static mappings can be set to assign “static” addresses to clients based on their MAC address.